Bantik/search_research_spike/README.md

 * Unzip/unarchive the file

-* Run this command:
+* Run this command from the unarchived directory in Terminal: `bin/elasticsearch -f`

-    bin/elasticsearch -f

 Setup
 -----

-* Bundle to install mongoid_search, tire, and other dependencies
+* `bundle` to install mongoid_search, tire, and other dependencies

 * Run the seed rake task to generate your sample data (will take about an hour)